outdreamer/solver/docs/specific_problem_analysis/ml/queries_to_solve_reality.md

 		- identify different change sequences to apply as default change sequences in a neural network, like 'causal change sequences' and 'causal requirement change sequences'

+		- identify useful graph sequences to 'minimize error irrelevance', since the errors of a later graph might be made irrelevant by the errors solved in a previous graph

 II.
 Queries and Results